Abortion in Canada: Accessibility and methods

 One-third of hospitals perform surgical abortions, and these perform two-thirds of surgical abortions in the country.
 The remaining surgical abortions are performed by public and private clinics.
-Medical abortions are available in Canada using medications such as methotrexate, or misoprostol, and/or mifepristone.
+Medical abortions are available in Canada using medications such as methotrexate, misoprostol, or mifepristone.
 Mifepristone used in combination with misoprostol (brand name Mifegymiso) was approved for use in Canada when prescribed by a doctor on July 29, 2015.
 In 2017 the approval expanded to include prescribing abilities to nurse practitioners, midwives and pharmacist based on provincial regulations, and it may be dispensed by pharmacists directly to the patient.

 Nationwide information is provided by advocacy associations such as the Abortion Rights Coalition of Canada and National Abortion Federation that maintain detailed lists of abortion clinics by province and the maximum gestational period that the clinic will provide abortion types up to.
 These sites also provide information on how to obtain medication involving medical abortions, how to obtain financial support for travel/accommodation expenses, after-treatment supplies, child care and various other needs.